peter3579e/LetsSwitch/README.md

 ## Features

 ### Home
-* Recommend users based on your preference
+* List of recommended users based on your preference
 * Swipe right or left(as like and dislike) to select prefer users
+* The system will check if you guys are matched
 <img src="https://github.com/peter3579e/LetsSwtich/blob/main/LetsSwtich/ScreenShot/swipe_gif.gif?raw=true" height="500" />

 ### Chat list & Chat room